An extraordinary primary school

 Thank you for standing with advocates like Florence to fight for the rights of children.

 It takes all of us together to create a world with opportunity for all.
-You can also sponsor a child today to help open possibilities for a future free from extreme poverty in Jesus’ name!
+You can also sponsor a child today to help open possibilities for a future free from poverty in Jesus’ name!

 A version of this blog was originally published by our friends at Compassion International.